-As the seasons change, so do our lifestyles.
+As the seasons change and time passes, so do our lifestyles.
 We become more involved with outdoor activities, and as we age, the skin is progressively exposed to the harmful rays of the sun.
-Most people are aware of facial rejuvenation procedures to help them look younger; however, it is your hands that truly reveal your real age.
+Most people are aware of facial rejuvenation procedures to help them look younger; however, it is our hands that truly reveal our real age.

 As we age, our hands become thinner as the natural fat pads on the backs of the hands fade.
 The sun accelerates this loss of fat tissue and decreases the skin’s elasticity.
 This results in wrinkled, discolored skin, making the veins more prominent.

 Causes of aging hands

 Besides the effects of the sun, other causes of premature aging of the hands include: heredity, use of commercial tanning lamps/beds, birth control pills, pregnancy, aging, liver diseases, hormonal imbalances and stress.

 Treatment options can address sunspots, prominent veins, loss of volume, or any combination of the three.
 Rejuvenation treatments produce dramatic results by restoring the hands to their youthful appearance.
 The key to success in hand rejuvenation is to decide what anatomic features contribute to the aging look, decide which interventions are needed, and in what sequence.

 - Medications: Many people treat sunspots with over-the-counter (OTC) skin lighteners or home remedies.
 However, results of home treatments and commercial creams/skin lighteners can vary and may cause skin irritation, allergic reactions and bleaching of surrounding skin.